rlxyy/rlxyy/README.md

 ## About

-AI, full-stack, and mobile developer building production web, mobile, AI, and Web3 apps end to end.
+AI, full-stack, and web and mobile developer building production web, mobile, AI, and Web3 apps end to end.
 I work across Flutter, React/Next.js, Node.js, Firebase, and smart-contract integrations, with a habit of shipping fast while keeping projects modular and maintainable.

 ## Stacks